Corewala/Smother/README.md

  - Run `uninstall.sh` to uninstall

 ## Notice
 This software uses ufw, and will screw up your config.
-Do not use this software is you use ufw for anything else.
+Do not use this software if you use ufw for anything else.